Keisuke Takano

-Keisuke Takano (高野 圭佑, born December 28, 1991) is a Japanese professional baseball pitcher.
-He has played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and Hanshin Tigers, and played in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.
+Keisuke Takano (高野 圭佑, born December 28, 1991) is a Japanese professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and Hanshin Tigers, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Chiba Lotte Marines

 The Chiba Lotte Marines selected Takano with the seventh overall selection in the 2015 Nippon Professional Baseball draft.
 On May 28, 2016, Takano made his Nippon Professional Baseball debut for the Marines.
 Takano pitched in 14 games for Lotte in 2016, registering a 5.87 ERA with 7 strikeouts in 15.1 innings.
 Takano struggled greatly the next season, pitching to an ugly 11.81 ERA with 7 strikeouts in 10.2 innings of work across 8 games.
 Takano had a rebound season in 2018, recording a 4.15 ERA with 10 strikeouts in 17.1 innings across 17 appearances.
 He began the 2019 season with Lotte, pitching in 2 games for the Marines, giving up two runs in 1.1 innings with no strikeouts for an ERA of 13.50.